LaffertyDev/Portal0/src/client/battlemap/readme.md

 1. AI autogenerates a dungeon and uses monsters to attack
 1. AI can move and play along with players

+#### Playable Tutorials

+One of the issues with DnD groups is not understanding the core rulesets (because people don't read).
+Having a playable tutorial would help streamline Dungeons and Dragons.

+#### Literal Game Engine Support

+Allow the creation and management of browser-based game using all of the tools created above.

 ## Tutorials following